Disfranchisement after the Reconstruction era: Background

 As a result of a national Compromise of 1877 arising from the 1876 presidential election, the federal government withdrew its military forces from the South, formally ending the Reconstruction era.
 By that time, Southern Democrats identifying as Redeemers had effectively regained control in Louisiana, South Carolina and Florida.
 In the South, the process of white Democrats regaining control of state governments has been called "the Redemption".
 African-American historians sometimes call the Compromise of 1877 "The Great Betrayal".

+Economic circumstances

+The Panic of 1873 caused voters to turn against the Republican Party.
+In the 1874 congressional elections, the Democratic Party assumed control of the House for the first time since the Civil War.
+Public opinion made it difficult for the Grant administration to develop a coherent policy on the Southern states, and the North began to steer away from Reconstruction.
+With the depression, ambitious railroad building programs crashed across the South, leaving most states deep in debt and burdened with heavy taxes.
+One by one, each state fell to the Democrats in the South, and the Republicans lost power.

+The Freedman's Savings Bank was a typical casualty of the financial crisis.
+Chartered in 1865 in the aftermath of the American Civil War, the bank had been established to advance the economic welfare of America's newly emancipated freedmen.
+In the early 1870s, the bank had joined in the speculative fever, investing in real estate and unsecured loans to railroads; its collapse in 1874 was a severe blow to African Americans.